 There are a few smaller assorted updates included as well, many of which address erstwhile advantages of Apple’s own Maps app, including integrated voice search (though in my tests, it tended to cut off the beginning of my queries unless I waited a moment), a scale marker in the bottom of the map that auto-adjusts as you zoom in or out, access to your iOS device’s onboard contacts, and the ability to drop a pin anywhere on a map by tapping and holding.

-When I first reviewed the Google Maps app back in late 2012, I gave it a solid rating because it largely blew out of the water Apple’s own offering.
+reviewed the Google Maps app back in late 2012, I gave it a solid rating because it largely blew out of the water Apple’s own offering.
 In the past year and a half, Google’s continued to update its app with new features like these, making one thing clear: The company’s not waiting to see what Cupertino has up its sleeve for iOS 8; it’s much more concerned with solidifying its lead in the mapping arena, as it does here.